 Need a quick dinner idea or a way to use up leftover rice?
-Try this healthy vegan Asian rice salad recipe, a nutritious vegetarian meal made with brown rice and vegetables for a fantastic mix of flavors and textures.
+Try this vegan Asian rice salad recipe, a balanced vegetarian meal made with brown rice and vegetables for a fantastic mix of flavors and textures.
 It's a little bit sweet and a little bit sour, with lots of crunchy texture.

 You can serve this hot, but it really shines as a cold salad, making it a perfect vegetarian option for picnics, potlucks, and barbecues, since it's easy to make a big batch.